npavezibarra/politeia-bookshelf/modules/reading/docs/activation-and-schema.md

 ### Activation entry point

-WordPress invokes the plugin activation hook, which calls `Politeia_Reading_Activator::activate()` from [`modules/reading/includes/class-activator.php`](../includes/class-activator.php).
+WordPress invokes the plugin activation hook, which calls `Politeia\Reading\Activator::activate()` from [`modules/reading/includes/class-activator.php`](../includes/class-activator.php).

 The `activate()` method coordinates three main tasks:

-1. Creating or updating all required database tables by calling `create_or_update_tables()`.
+1. Creating or updating all required database tables by delegating to `Politeia\Reading\Installer::install()`.
-2. Running post-creation migrations that normalize data and backfill columns by calling `run_migrations()`.
+2. Triggering the optional `Politeia_Post_Reading_Schema::migrate()` routine if that module is present.
-3. Recording the database version (`politeia_reading_db_version`) and a rewrite flush flag in the WordPress options table.
+3. Recording the database version (`politeia_reading_db_version`) and flushing rewrite rules immediately so custom routes are available.

-If the optional `Politeia_Post_Reading_Schema` class is available, the activator also delegates to its `migrate()` method during activation so both modules share the same lifecycle.

 ### Version management for upgrades

-The activator exposes a `maybe_upgrade()` method that should be hooked into `plugins_loaded`.
-It compares the stored version in `politeia_reading_db_version` with the current plugin constant (e.g., `POLITEIA_READING_VERSION`).
-When a mismatch is detected, it replays the schema creation and migration routines and then updates the stored version so existing installations converge on the latest schema.
+Schema upgrades are orchestrated by `Politeia\Reading\Upgrader::maybe_upgrade()`, which is hooked into `plugins_loaded`.
+It compares the stored version in `politeia_reading_db_version` with the `POLITEIA_READING_DB_VERSION` constant.
+When a mismatch is detected, it replays the installer and updates the stored option so existing installations converge on the latest schema.

+Regardless of the version check outcome, the upgrader also loads migration drop-ins from `includes/migrations` so incremental adjustments can run safely exactly once per site.

 ## Table Creation Logic

 ### Preparing for `dbDelta()`

-`create_or_update_tables()` performs the following steps:
+`Installer::get_schema_sql()` returns every `CREATE TABLE` statement required by the plugin. `Installer::install()` performs the following steps:

 1. Loads WordPress upgrade helpers with `require_once ABSPATH . 'wp-admin/includes/upgrade.php';`.
 2. Retrieves the site-specific charset and collation using `$wpdb->get_charset_collate()`.